FreeElephants/TSxUnit/README.md

 ### Conventions:
 Your test-classes must:
-1. extend on of next base classes:
+1. extend one of next base classes:
     - AbstractUnitTestCase
-    - AbstractDocumentTestCase
+    - AbstractDomTestCase
 2. end with "Test.ts", for example `FooBarTest.ts`
 3. test methods must be starting with "test" prefix, for example `public testCalculateValue(){}`